OpenSpace/OpenSpace-Docs/content/milky-way/nebulae/supernova-remnants/index.md

 ## What is a supernova?

 A supernova is a star in its death throes, resulting in a spectacularly luminous explosion.
-A supernova occurs under two scenarios: when a massive star (greater than about 9 solar masses) runs out of fuel, or when an accreting white dwarf is triggered into "coming alive" with runaway nuclear fusion.
+A supernova occurs under two scenarios: when a massive star (greater than about nine solar masses) runs out of fuel, or when an accreting white dwarf is triggered into "coming alive" with runaway nuclear fusion.

 In the case of a massive star, once hydrogen is exhausted in its core, it will begin "burning" helium to maintain the hydrostatic balance.
-As successive elements are exhausted, the the core "burns" heavier elements until reaching iron, at which point the core cannot support itself and collapses into a black hole or neutron star, causing a violent explosion and sending the outer layers of the star into interstellar space.
+As successive elements are exhausted, the core "burns" heavier elements until reaching iron, at which point the core cannot support itself and collapses into a black hole or neutron star, causing a violent explosion and sending the outer layers of the star into interstellar space.
 This core collapse is the reason for most supernovae.